agileobjects/AgileObjects.Functions.Email/README.md

 ## Configuration

 The Function can be configured to require a subject, and to respond with OK (200, for AJAX) or redirect (302, for form post) responses.
+OK responses will include a response body containing `{ Redirect: 'SuccessRedirectUrl' }` if `SuccessRedirectUrl` is configured.
 The following App Settings are used, and should be [configured](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings):

 | Setting               | Value |